-Mr. Lazzaretti has served as Chief Financial Officer of the company and Rasna Therapeutics, Inc., respectively, since March 2016.
-Mr. Lazzaretti has extensive experience in the healthcare and pharmaceutical industries and joined the company from Pharmentis Srl, a spin-off from Teva Ratiopharm, where he served as group finance director from 2011 to 2016.
+Mr. Lazzaretti has served as Chief Financial Officer of the Company since March 2016.
+Mr. Lazzaretti has extensive experience in the healthcare and pharmaceutical industries and joined the Company from Pharmentis Srl, a spin-off from Teva Ratiopharm, where he served as group finance director from 2011 to 2016.
 Mr. Lazzaretti was executive director at Alliance Boots Healthcare, an international pharmacy-led health and beauty group.
 Mr. Lazzaretti held senior positions at SNIA Spa, Accenture, and Fiat Group.
-Mr. Lazzaretti received his bachelor of science (BSc Hons) in accounting and finance from the University of Turin, Italy, was awarded a master in business administration from Bocconi University, Milan and studied corporate finance at the London Business School.
+Mr. Lazzaretti received his bachelor of science (BSc Hons) in accounting and finance from the University of Turin, Italy, was awarded a master in business administration from Bocconi University.
+Milan and studied corporate finance at the London Business School.